gitam-2021/CSEN1021/tutorials/vscode-gitam/README.md

 6. Click **New SSH Key**.
 7. Paste your public key into the text box under **Key**.
 Optionally input a title under **Title** (e.g., `VSCode in Cloud`).
 8. Click **Add SSH Key**.
 9. Execute `ssh -T git@ssh.github.com -p 443`.
-You should be greeted with "Hi USERNAME!
-You've successfully authenticated, but GitHub does not provide shell access."
-If you don't see that, review the above steps to verify you didn't skip something.
+If it asks `Are you sure you want to continue connecting (yes/no/[fingerprint])?`, type `yes`.
+After that you should be greeted with `Hi USERNAME!
+You've successfully authenticated, but GitHub does not provide shell access.`  If you don't see that, review the above steps to verify you didn't skip something.

 ### Step#2.3: Configure GITAM folder and open it
 1. Open a terminal window, if not open already, within [Visual Studio Code](https://cs50.readthedocs.io/code/).